alexliu42/Python-Programing-Assigments-/Assignment3/README.md

 In this assignment, I used a GET request to receive the contents from the given URL.
 Later on I put the receiving data into json format.
 The json file is written in a dictionary format with three levels of data, and the description field I want is located at the second level.

 To obtain the description field I want, I implemented the nested loops to iterate through data.
 The first level of dictionary containing the data type of int, bool and list.
-If the key type is a list then we iterate through the list that contain a list of dictionaries in the second level.
-Another for loop is written to iterate through the keys and values in the every single dictionary I iterated from the list.
+If the key type is a list then I iterate through the list that contain a list of dictionaries in the second level.
+Another for loop was written to iterate through the keys and values in every single dictionary I iterated from the list.
 If the key is description and the value is not null then I print the key and value.
-Everytime we found the description field we add 1 to count which was initialized as zero, so we can trace down to terminate the nested loops before it reaches 10 and successfully obtain 10 description fields.
+Everytime one is added to the count variable (initialized as zero), when the description field is found.
+This allowed me to trace down the counts to terminate the nested loops before reaching ten, and ultimately obtain ten description fields.